 The cochlear implant is a device that provides electrical stimulation to the cochlea, which results in the perception of hearing.
 There are currently three cochlear implant companies in the United States: Cochlear Corporation, Advanced Bionics Corporation, and Med-El Corporation.

-The CEENTA cochlear implant team has 16 years of experience in the implantation and programming of cochlear implants.
-This team has seen cochlear implants develop into a viable option for the severely and profoundly hearing impaired through technological advances in both the external and internal device.
+The CEENTA cochlear implant team has extensive training and experience in the implantation and programming of cochlear implants.
+This team has seen cochlear implants develop into a viable option for the severely and profoundly hearing-impaired through technological advances in both the external and internal device.
 The cochlear implant differs significantly from a hearing aid in that it bypasses the damaged end organ of hearing allowing for stimulation of the remaining nerve fibers, which results in hearing.

 The rewards and benefits of the cochlear implant are unsurpassed.
 In many cases the advances in cochlear implant technology have allowed patients who have lost their hearing to regain the ability to hear and understand speech and to use the telephone.